 sleep deprivation can have some of the same hazardous effects as being drunk!!

-staying awake for 24 hours leads to a reduced hand-to-eye coordination, rxn time and judgement
+staying awake for 24 hours leads to a reduced hand-to-eye coordination, rxn time and judgement that is similar to having a blood alcohol content of 0.1.

 and finally onto another medical test to determine your sleeping condition..